Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 # PortfolioBridgeSub

-**PortfolioBridgeSub: Bridge aggregator and message relayer for Dexalot L1(subnet) using multiple different bridges**
+**PortfolioBridgeSub: Bridge aggregator and message relayer for subnet using multiple different bridges**

 This contracts checks volume and threshold limits for withdrawals if they are enabled in the DelayedTransfers Contract that implements delayedTransfers as well as volume caps per epoch per token